Shinpai/Kanium_challenge_2019/README.md

 >> - hold the button
 >> - release the button

-> If you can, try to come up with mechanics or events that complement such simple control schema.
+> This should emphasize that the game should be VERY simple.
+This does not mean that you cannot have depth in your game, it is rather to ground your expectations for a two day jam.
+If you can, try to come up with mechanics or events that complement such simple control schema.

 > 1. Try to not share what you are doing too much, more fun looking at other peoples stuff after.
 Tech issues and such aside of course.
 This challenge is for learning stuff together after all.